Calcium stones; Nephrolithiasis; Urolithiasis

 Although the precise role of dietary protein in kidney stones needs further clarification, it is reasonable for everyone to consume meat protein in moderation.
 People with struvite stones who need to reduce phosphates in their diets should also cut down on protein.

-The same diet that is recommended to control blood pressure might also reduce the risk of kidney stones.
-The DASH diet, which is high in fruits and vegetables and low in animal protein, appears to reduce the incidence of kidney stones by as much as 40 to 50%.
+The same diet that is recommended to control blood pressure might also reduce the risk of developing kidney stones.
+The DASH diet, which is high in fruits and vegetables and low in animal protein, appears to reduce the incidence of kidney stones by as much as 40% to 50%.